govuk-one-login/ipv-stubs/README.md

 `di-ipv-queue-stub` [/di-ipv-queue-stub](https://github.com/govuk-one-login/ipv-stubs/tree/main/di-ipv-queue-stub)

-This defines the lambda which pushes messages onto anSQS queue.
-This is currently used for testing F2F asynchronous VC returns.
+This defines the lambda which pushes messages onto an SQS queue.
+This is currently used for testing asynchronous VC returns.

 This stub is owned by the IPV Core team.

 ## IPV Core Stubs
 `di-ipv-core-stub` [/di-ipv-core-stub](https://github.com/govuk-one-login/ipv-stubs/tree/main/di-ipv-core-stub)

-This stubs out the IPV Core system for the Orange team (responsible for Address and Experian KBV CRIs) and Lime team (responsible for Fraud, Driving Licence and Passport CRIs).
+This stubs out the IPV Core system for the Orange team (responsible for Address and Experian KBV CRIs) and Lime team (responsible for Fraud, Driving Licence and Passport CRIs) and so they are the owners of this stub.

 ## Pre-Commit Checking / Verification